-A woman with all the right curves in all the right places is desired by many.
+Curves at the right places of the body are desired by many.
 There is however one less desirable curve that we can all do without.
 Bunions.
 The curve that occurs at the big toe and affects woman and men in a 3:1 ratio respectively.
 Those who experience pain in the foot due to a bunion can seek treatment from our podiatrist but it is essential to understand first what the direct cause of the pain is.

 Bunions can also run in the family.
-On clinical observation however, it appears as though we do not inherit the bunion itself but rather the factors the predispose us to developing bunions.
+On clinical observation however, it appears as though we do not inherit the bunion itself but rather the factors the predispose us to develop bunions.
 Typical examples are inheriting a flat foot or a hyper-mobile big toe joint.
-Over a few years of walking (from age 1-9) we can then slowly start to develop a bunion because of the predisposing inherited anatomical factors being present.
-This is the encouragement mentioned above that then allows the muscles to slowly cause the bunion development.
+Over a few years of walking (from age 1-9), we can then slowly start to develop a bunion because of the predisposing inherited anatomical factors being present.
+This is the encouragement mentioned above that then allows the muscles to slowly cause the bunion to form.

 Treatment of a bunion is difficult.
 It is divided into conservative and surgical.
-Conservative treatment cannot straighten the toe completely but it can have you pain free and reduce the bunion angle by a few degrees.
+Conservative bunion treatment cannot straighten the toe completely but it can get rid of the pain and reduce the bunion angle by a few degrees.
 It needs to address your overall foot function and try to restore the big toe as the main weight-bearer propelling the foot forward.
 This will then prevent the painful secondary changes from occurring to neighbouring toe joints.
-Conservative care essentially keeps you pain free and prevents the condition from deteriorating.
-Conservative care does however, require the patient to be disciplined in shoe choices and treatment techniques.
+Conservative care essentially keeps you pain-free and prevents the condition from deteriorating.
+Conservative care of the bunion does, however, require the patient to be disciplined in shoe choices and treatment techniques.
 Conservative treatment does not include bogus treatments promoted online like drinking lemon water or soaking your feet in various potions.

-In some cases where conservative treatment fails or when the foot deformity hinders day to day function then the surgical option needs to be explored.
-There are a few procedures available which realign the bone, joint and releases some of the muscle’s pulling action.
-The time spent recovering varies based on the procedure selected and results are not always desirable.
+In some cases where conservative bunion treatment fails or when the foot deformity hinders day to day function, the surgical option needs to be explored.
+There are a few procedures available which realign the bone and joint, and releases some of the muscle’s pulling action.
+The time spent recovering varies based on the procedure selected and the results are not always desirable.

 Once the curve of the bunion occurs, it must be accepted that long term care is required by the individual irrespective of what treatment is sort.